mittelmark/pantcl4r/README.md

 diagram, charting or diagramming tool and the output will  be embedded in the final manuscript.

-This is a small scale alternative to Sweave, Rmarkdown, Knitr etc. It is essentially a wrapper for the [pantcl](https://github.com/mittelmark/pantcl) which does not need an installed version of pandoc or any other R package.
+This is a small scale alternative to Sweave, Rmarkdown, Knitr etc. It is essentially a wrapper for the [pantcl](https://github.com/mittelmark/pantcl) application which does not need an installed version of pandoc or any other R package.

-It allows the embedding for the following programming languages and tools:
+It allows currently the embedding for the following programming languages and tools:

-Filter documentation:

 - [filter-abc](https://htmlpreview.github.io/?https://raw.githubusercontent.com/mittelmark/pantcl/master/lib/tclfilters/filter-abc.html) - visualize [ABC music notation](https://abcnotation.com/)
 - [filter-cmd](https://htmlpreview.github.io/?https://raw.githubusercontent.com/mittelmark/pantcl/master/lib/tclfilters/filter-cmd.html) - execute shell scripts for instance [Lilypond music scripts](http://lilypond.org/), [GraphViz](https://www.graphviz.org) scripts, Python, Lua, R scripts, [sqlite3](https://www.sqlite.org) scripts, or code for languages like  C, C++, Go, Rust, V  etc.